arkime/arkime/README.md

 ## Configuration

-Most of the system configuration will take place in the `/data/arkime/etc/config.ini` file.
+Most of the system configuration will be performed in the `/data/arkime/etc/config.ini` file.
 The variables are documented in our [Settings Wiki page](https://arkime.com/settings).

 ## Usage